 - Golden rapeseed oil

 - Unsalted butter

 - Blend the stewed apples to a fine paste.
-Place to puree in a small bowl, cling film and set aside.
+Place the purée in a small bowl, cling film and set aside.

-- Place the non-stick pan on a medium heat, add a dessert spoon of rapeseed oil.
+- Place the non-stick pan on a medium heat then add a dessert spoon of rapeseed oil.
 (Normal oil will be fine, but the golden rapeseed oil gives a fantastic nutty flavour to the scallops).

 - When the oil is hot, place the scallop, the bacon and the foie royale in the pan.

 - After a minute turn all the ingredients.